EmiLzLz/EmiLzLz/README.md

 <h1 align="center">Hi 👋, I'm Emiliano Lopez</h1>
 <h3 align="center">A passionate frontend developer from México,I really enjoy the phase where you convert a website's design into code.
 For now, i only work with vanilla JS and React.
-Bu</h3>
+But, I'd like to learn more about mible app design in the future.</h3>

 - 🌱 I’m currently practice **with React and JS**